ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 14. Extend the test stage to create a new stage named build-stage
 FROM test as build-stage

-# 15. Provide defaults for an executing container.
+# 15. Build the api
 RUN go build -o main ./cmd/api

 # 16. Extend the scratch stage to create a new stage named prod